IuliiaKonovalova/e-commerce/TESTING.md

 I am running the following testing commands in my terminal to test the code:

 ```
-python manage.py test <name of the app>
+python3 manage.py test <name of the app>
 ```

 To create the coverage report, I run the following command: